thuankhangho/btl-cnpm/README.md

 Stakeholders: Back officers

 2.2	Propose a conceptual solution for the route planning task and draw a sequence diagram to illustrate it.
+Concept: route planning based on a satelite map API
+Input: list of MCPs
+Output: list of routes for collectors

 2.3	Draw a class diagram of Task Assignment module as comprehensive as possible.